 Irish musician Niall Horan may have become a household name during his time in One Direction, but he’s kept all eyes on him long after the boyband’s demise.
 When the band’s hiatus began in 2016, Niall began making his own music and establishing a completely independent sound.

 No longer the bleached-blonde young boy of One Direction, Niall Horan has not stopped surprising people since his departure from his boy band.
-He’s opted for a folksy, country sound on his debut solo album “Flicker” (2017), launched a golf management firm and took on a private lifestyle.
+He’s opted for a folksy, country sound on his debut solo album “Flicker” (2017), launched a golf management firm and taken on a more private lifestyle.

 Niall’s latest album, “Heartbreak Weather” is yet another surprise.
 From adopting a new character as a meteorologist for the promotional material to ditching a lot of the country sound, Niall Horan’s “Heartbreak Weather” is ready to take the world by storm.

 “Heartbreak Weather,” the title track to the album, commences with a fierce 80s groove.
 Heavily 80s-inspired synth kicks off the project.
 Niall sings about holding someone and feeling electricity — “sparks.”
 With bopping guitar and synth backing him, Niall sings about someone helping to break him away from his patterns.

 Standout Lyric: “All of my life, I’ve been sleepwalk livin’/Runnin’ around the same bars I’ve been in It can be so lonely in this city/But it feels different when you’re with me.”

 Black And White

 Black tuxedos.
 White gowns.
 Black and white truths.
 “Black And White” is all about promising to have and to hold someone.
 Heavy with guitar and a building beat, it’s positive and sweet.
 “Black And White” is about simple declarations lacking gray areas, paired with Niall’s vision and hopes for the future.